alvarogarcia7/blog_source/source/_posts/2015-05-04-does-software-improve-rot-or-rust.markdown

 With software, on the other hand, you can always ask your users what is the general feeling about the software, what could be improved.
 Some of the requests won't be technically possible, some others might not offer a good enough return on investment (ROI) but others might be doable.
 It is in this aspect that software can improve with time.

-TODO expand this: Continuous integration might act as oil / lubrication to make sure the tests are passing all the time: new features, avoiding external rust (databases, years, etc), patches, etc
+TODO expand this: Continuous integration might act as oil / lubrication to make sure the tests are passing all the time: new features, avoiding external rust (databases, years (this 'year' is the same as a ticking bomb in the resign pattern), etc), patches, etc

 Let's see what kind of comparison we can set between software an